 Many Brooklynities love to go thrifting and the best place in Bushwick to do that is GG’s Social Trade and Treasure Club.
 This well-curated shop makes it easy to find bargains on one-of-a-kind pieces for your wardrobe and you can spend hours in here browsing the racks looking for that perfect piece.
 It’s great for window shopping, too, but be warned that you’ll be tempted to spend some of your cash.
 (Check the floor, though: sometimes they put out bags of free clothes that won’t make it to the racks.)

-Hang out with a cool crowd
+Hang out with a cool crowd at an open studio

 One of the longest-running groups of artists in the neighborhood features their work at Bushwick Open Studios.
 While Bushwick Open Studios isn’t open every day, they do have special events throughout the year that allow artisans to showcase their goods.
 They typically only host events on weekends, just FYI.

 They say that there’s no such thing as a free lunch, but there is when you go to the dive bar Fine Time.
 Buying a beer is encouraged, of course, but you can still take advantage of the free popcorn and hot dogs either way.
-This is a great place to meet up with friends on a zero-to-low budget or just sit and watch people.
+This is a great place to meet up with friends for happy hour on a zero-to-low budget or just sit and watch people.
 The owners and bartenders are chill and will make you feel welcome.